Lahiruerandika/AWS-SAA-CheatSheet/Other Services/Data Analytics.md

 - Provides automatic code generation if we want to customize the Apache Spark code
 - Sources: Aurora, RDS, Redshift, S3
 - Sinks: S3, Redshift, etc
+- Glue Data Catalog: Metadata (definition and schema) of the Source Tables